-- 1 Conduct a brainstorm amongst your team looking at the ways these two options could be carried out (i.e. means of delivery). - 2 Use one of the tools above to show how the new CRM process would operate.
+- 1 Conduct a brainstorm among your team looking at the ways the two CRM options could be carried out (i.e. means of delivery). - 2 Use one of the tools above to show how the new CRM process would operate. - 3 How would you go about providing the advice YTA seek regarding the fullness of their offerings and whether or not to broaden their targeting?